ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.2.7 =
+* Add ability to display category name in Advanced Tab

 = 6.2.6 =
 * Additional fix related to work done in previous update
 * Fixes for looping category output when maximum number to display is set